NFDI4Chem/knowledge_base/README.md

 ## How to contribute

 Create a fork of the repository.
 Make additions/changes as you required.
 Create pull-request.
 Your changes will then be reviewed by editors of this page.
-In case of any problems, contact helpdesk@nfdi4chem.de.
+In case of any problems, or if you are unable to contribute via github contact helpdesk@nfdi4chem.de.

+## Standards

+- Use british english
+- headings with: # (primary), ## (secondary), ### (tertiary etc)
+- Citations: only cite doi and add link to doi

 # Website